RowDaBoat/INim/README.md

 - It is available to be used as a CLI tool or as a library to integrate into other applications.
 - Run it with a single call to `reploid()`, or build your own `REPL` using the nuts and bolts provided by the library.
 - Automatic indentation (`if`, `for`, `proc`, `var`, ...)
+- Offers preloading imports through the command line or configuration file.
 - Command history support
 - Uses `nim` compiler in PATH, or a custom path.
 - Can be configured through command line arguments or a configuration file.